-SOCS's instructional team is prepared to work with a diverse student population and to focus intensively on those who struggle academically and perform below expectations.
-SOCS understands that students can find themselves struggling for a variety of reasons.
+SOCSS's instructional team is prepared to work with a diverse student population and to focus intensively on those who struggle academically and perform below expectations.
+The petitioners understand that students can find themselves struggling for a variety of reasons.
 Some have difficulty staying on task; others have become accustomed and resigned to lowered expectations based on a pattern of past setbacks.
 Some have difficulty with one subject area but not another.
 Some have trouble working in the early morning, or after lunch.
 Every student is different, and every struggling student struggles uniquely.
-This is, in fact, one of the major reasons why some students choose virtual/independent study education.
+This is, in fact, one of the major reasons why some students choose our model of education.

-These students are identified through past grades and state test scores; discussions with parents/guardians and previous counselors; IEPs; writing samples; and the results of diagnostic skills assessments that may be given to incoming students.
-Using this information, SOCS teachers and counselors can create a pathway to success for each student.
-This involves not only appropriate course placement but also accommodations and adaptations that teachers make to the curriculum and their instructional approach to meet the needs of each individual student.
+These students will be identified through past grades and state test scores, discussions with parents and previous counselors, Individualized Education Programs ("IEP"), writing samples, observation of student performance, and the results of diagnostic skills assessments that may be given to incoming students.
+Using this information, SOCSS teachers and counselors can create a pathway to success for each student.
+This involves not only appropriate course placement but also accommodations and adaptations that teachers make to the curriculum and their approach to meet the needs of each individual student.